I did something I wouldn’t have dared a couple of years ago: I asked professionals for quotes to design a book cover for my writing project.

 So you might want to ask yourself a few questions:

 - Have you thought thoroughly about the title of your book?

 - Have you made some research whether this title was already used?

 - Special for nonfiction writers: have you made some keyword research whether you were answering people’s questions?

 If you’ve answered yes to all these questions, congratulations!
 I think you’re ready to hire a designer to create the beautiful cover which will represent your book.
 If you’ve answered no to one of these questions, you might want to wait a little longer to assess all the potential of a book title.

 In the end, I didn’t hire any of the book cover designers I had asked quotes to.
 One part of me wasn’t ready to spend all that money yet, and the other part wasn’t sure it was a good idea just yet.
 However, going through the process did teach me a couple of things that I’m glad I know now.

 I’ll be ready next time 🙂

 Have you ever hired a book cover designer?

-Don’t hesitate to leave a comment below or to tweet me @vdvestelle
+Don’t hesitate to tweet me @vdvestelle